 Best Silicone Stretch Lids

 Silicone stretch lids are the most versatile and cost-effective swap.
 They stretch over bowls, pots, cups, cans, and cut fruit — creating an airtight seal without any wrapping.
-They go in the microwave, freezer, and dishwasher.
-And a 12-pack costs under $9.
+They go in the microwave, freezer, and dishwasher, and a single set lasts years — the lowest cost-per-year of any swap here.

 Best Silicone Storage Bags